This recipe for Soaked Baked Oatmeal is a keeper. It hits all of my breakfast requirements:

 1/2 teaspoon baking soda

-To the soaked oat mixture add the, coconut oil or butter, eggs, sugar, vanilla, salt and baking soda.
+To the soaked oat mixture add the melted coconut oil or butter, eggs, sugar, vanilla, salt and baking soda.
 Using a sturdy spoon or spatula mix it all together.
 It will be quite thick.

 Poor the batter into the greased pan.
 Bake for 25 to 30 minutes or until the edges start to brown.